Former neighbour describes how screaming from Sharif home reached ‘fever pitch’

 “I could tell that she (Batool) had lost her temper, there could have been a bang that could have been a smack, I don’t know.”

-On what noises had prompted her to go downstairs, she said: “Just general constant screaming, crying.”
+Asked what noises had prompted her to go downstairs, she replied: “Just general constant screaming, crying.”

-When pressed about what kind of swear words Batool used when speaking to children, the witness said “f***ing bastards”.
+When pressed about what kind of swear words Batool used when speaking to the children, the witness said “f****** bastards”.

 Ms Spencer became emotional as she described Sara as a “lovely little girl”.